krishna2992/Layer-Assignment/README.md

     git clone https://github.com/your-username/Layer-Assignment.git
     cd Layer-Assignment
 ```
-2. Create a Virtual Environment
+2. Create a Python Virtual Environment

 It's a good practice to use a virtual environment to isolate your dependencies.
 ```